Enveloping semigroups as compactifications of topological groups: Introduction

 Preliminary information about $G$-spaces, semigroups and uniformities on topological groups is contained in \S~\ref{prelim}.
 In Lemma~\ref{l1}, we justify the preservation of the topology of pointwise convergence when passing to $G$-compactifications of phase spaces.

-In \S~\ref{Elliscmp}, general facts about Ellis compactifications are presented.
+Our main result is the method of constructing Ellis compactifications described in \S~\ref{Elliscmp}.
 Proposition~\ref{mapelliscomp} is the starting point for the maps of Ellis compactifications and their comparisons.
 Proposition~\ref{Reesquot} details when one Ellis compactification is the Rees quotient of another.
-In Corollary~\ref{order} for the $\tau_p$-representation of a group $G$ in $X$ (Definition~\ref{taurepres}) the map of $G$-compactifications of $X$ to Elis compactifications of $G$ is established.
+In Corollary~\ref{order} for the $\tau_p$-representation of a group $G$ in $X$ the map of $G$-compactifications of $X$ to Elis compactifications of $G$ is established.
 It preserves partial orders.

 The uniformity on $G$ from a family of small subgroups (family of stabilizers of a finite number of points in the case of topology of pointwise convergence) is introduced in~\cite{Kozlov}.
 Its "spectral" character of definition turned out to be convenient for its comparison with the subspace uniformity on $G$ as the subset of Ellis compactification (Proposition~\ref{lemincl} and Corollary~\ref{coinunif1}).
 In Proposition~\ref{a2-2} the sufficient condition for their equality is given.
 This equality yields Roelcke precompactness of $G$.